 DCR also maintains a directory of private-sector certified planners who develop nutrient management plans for a variety of turfgrass and landscape management situations.

 Homeowners who would like to have an urban nutrient management plan developed for their landscape should contact their local Virginia Cooperative Extension Master Gardener program.
 Many of these programs offer plan-writing services for a small fee.
+Also, you'll find some helpful tips on keeping your lawn green and our waterways clean in this brochure.

 For more information about any of the programs listed above, contact DCR's urban nutrient management specialist: